PadmaUnlimited/padma-theme/padma/README.txt

 == Changelog ==

+= 0.0.2 =
+* Released: December 25, 2017

+Renamed all references from Blox to Padma

 = 0.0.1 =
 * Released: December 24, 2017

-Initial release based on PadmaTheme 1.0.3
+Initial release based on BloxTheme 1.0.3